-Note that failure to fulfil the dynamic performance criteria also can be mitigated by introducing a capacity reduction factor (see section 3.3).
+Note that failure to fulfil the dynamic performance criteria also can be mitigated by introducing another capacity reduction factor, $K{red,dyn}$ (see section 3.3).
 If any capacity reduction factors are determined, the capacity of the entity should be reduced with the minimum of the steady state reduction factor and the dynamic reduction factor.
 The capacity is then